 My treasures are laid up somewhere beyond the blue.

-I'm aware there are still many Americans who mistakenly worship their nationality instead of their God.
+I'm aware that there are still many Americans who mistakenly worship their nationality instead of their God.
 They sing of America as a perfect nation and ignore its many flaws.
-Perhaps they even see Fourth of July weekend as a chance to express their devotion to what they really worship.
-Yet this could be precisely because they don't have a Kingdom-centered patriotism.
+John the Baptist's rebuke of the Pharisees in Matthew 3:7-10 suggests that some Jews in his day made the same mistake.
+But perhaps this is precisely because some people don't have a kingdom-centered patriotism.
 Not knowing exactly how God relates to their nation, they are tempted to worship the nation itself.
 So by critically embracing, and not drawing away from the pomp of this year's Fourth of July, perhaps we can be a part of redefining patriotism in the church.
-We may even give those outside the church a fresh perspective on what it means to be an American and a Christian.
+And we may give those outside the church a fresh perspective on what it means to be an American and a Christian.

 Recommended For YouView More in Current